The Stillness Between Scratches: Notes on Fur, Youth and the Fight to Stay Gentle

 A quiet tribute to loyalty, creativity, and noticing the small things.
 This post blends soft advocacy with cozy storytelling—featuring tees that speak for strays, screen-bound youth, and the everyday courage to care.

-Some days, the world is too loud.
-Too fast.
-Too much.
-But in quiet corners—where a stray curls under a parked car, where a teenager etches dreams on a screen, where a mosquito buzz reminds someone to check the gutter—another kind of story unfolds.
+Some days, the world is too loud, or too fast and too much.
+But in quiet corners where a stray curls under a parked car, where a teenager etches dreams on a screen, where a mosquito buzz reminds someone to check the gutter...
+Another kind of story unfolds.
 It’s not always glamorous.
 It’s rarely perfect.
 But it’s real.
 And it matters.

 Let’s sit with that for a moment.